the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 even ma did pretty much what baba wanted. shobhona wondered if ma had ever wished she had a say in anything. like boudi, her elder brother’s wife? baba had liked boudi, but did ma really want dada to marry her? boudi was very pretty, and fair. “dudhe alta”, like a drop of rose bengal red dye in milk, is how they described her complexion. complexion was very important.

-“theek jeno, rajkonya,” just like a princess, thamma, her grandmother, had exclaimed on seeing boudi. she’d lifted her face, an index finger tucked under her chin. shobhona had seen boudi’s eyes at that moment.
+“theek jeno, rajkonya,” just like a princess, thamma, her grandmother, had exclaimed on seeing boudi. she’d lifted boudi’s face, an index finger tucked under her chin. shobhona had seen boudi’s eyes at that moment.

 there was as if no feeling in them. shobhona had started as something had plunged to her stomach. she’d swallowed hard. her only sibling, her elder brother, she was close to him. dada meant a lot to her. in that instant though she’d known everything would change.